Review: Digital tech advances, AI spur hacking of society

 But hacking encompasses oh, so much more.
 By gaming systems, it achieves outcomes for which they were not designed.
 People do it to the economy, the tax code, the law.
 Discover a loophole, profit from an oversight.

-Security guru Bruce Schneier’s latest book, “The Mind of a Hacker,” surveys hacking’s most effective applications — the good and bad — with both hope and dread, the latter because digital technology and artificial intelligence are putting it on steroids.
+Security guru Bruce Schneier’s latest book, “A Hacker’s Mind,” surveys hacking’s most effective applications — the good and bad — with both hope and dread, the latter because digital technology and artificial intelligence are putting it on steroids.
 His focus: Hacking as a lever of power.

 If data is the new oil, hacking is the new lube.
 Bots will be the delivery system.